 - marketing and copywriting to communicate right target and convert them to paying customers.

 It does not take someone with a bar certification or 40 years experience in copywriting to translate web content.
-So what is the essential level of marketing, copywriting, design, and legal skills for translators and how can you find out if your translators have them?
+So what is the essential level of marketing, copywriting, design, and legal skills for English to Japanese translators and how can you find out if your translators have them?

 Translators need to know Marketing